Managing adaptive content

 Set up segments

 Before adding adaptive content you need to choose different target segments for your web app.
-In this example, set up two segments: Electric Car Lovers and Used Car Lovers.
+Using the Acme Lease demo content example, you can set up a segment for visitors who are interested in leasing electric cars with the following steps.

-1. Go to the Segments tab and click + Add segment.
+Go to the Segments tab and click the + Add segment link.

 Add an adaptive content element